technote-space/toc-generator/README.md

 ![GITHUB_TOKEN](https://raw.githubusercontent.com/technote-space/toc-generator/images/no_access_token.png)

-This is a problem if you are setting up branch protection.
+This can be a problem if you have branch protection configured.

 If you want to trigger actions, use a personal access token instead.
 1. Generate a [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) with the public_repo or repo scope.